Kasra1377/document-invoice/README.md

 ### 📝Description
 ---
-In this repostory, we are going to implement a very interesting project that is called `Document Invoice`.
-The main appliction of this API is reading a document and insert its information into a database.
+In this repository, we are going to implement a very interesting project that is called `Document Invoice`.
+The main application of this API is reading a document and inserting its information into a database.
 This process can be done automatically without human interference.
-Just take a photo from the form in a appropriate position, pass it into a program and thats it.
-All of the informations have been passed into the database.
+Just take a photo from the form in an appropriate position, and pass it into a program.
+All of the pieces of information have been passed into the database.

-This application contains three main sections: The first one image scanning.
-To do this, we have to create an API to get an input form, then applies some image preprocessing and then output the scanned image with **high resolution quality**.
-We want high resolution scanned image because the output accuracy of Optical Character Recognition (OCR) application which is `pytesseract` is highly dependent on the image quality.
+This application contains three main sections.
+The first one is image scanning.
+To do this, we have to create an API to get an input form, apply some image preprocessing, and then output the scanned image with **high-resolution quality**.
+We want high-resolution scanned images because the output accuracy of the Optical Character Recognition (OCR) application, which is `pytesseract` is highly dependent on the image quality.

-The second section is to define the OCR funcion to grab the preprocessed form and extract each and every information from pre-specified locations.
-And the last step is to create a sql database and connect it to the Python file.
+The second section is to define the OCR function to grab the preprocessed form and extract each and every piece of information from pre-specified locations.
+The last step is to create an SQL database and connect it to the Python file.

-We will be going through into each these subcategories more deeply in the next section.
+We will be going through these subcategories more deeply in the next section.

 ### 🖥 Installation
 ---
 The Code is written in Python 3.7.5.
-If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
-If you are using a lower version of Python you can upgrade using the pip package, ensure you have the latest version of pip.
+If you don't have Python installed, you can find it [here](https://www.python.org/downloads/).
+If you are using a lower version of Python, you can upgrade using the pip package to ensure you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after cloning the repository:
 ```
 git@github.com:git@github.com:Kasra1377/document-invoice.git
 ```